Aaron Belkin

 Aaron Belkin (born March 12, 1966) is a political scientist, researcher and professor.
-He currently teaches political science at San Francisco State University and is the director of the Palm Center, a think tank that commissions and disseminates research on gender, sexuality and the military.
+He currently teaches political science at San Francisco State University and was the director of the Palm Center, a think tank that commissioned and disseminated research on gender, sexuality and the military.

 In 2011, he was a grand marshal in San Francisco's LGBT Pride Parade.
+He is Jewish.

 Education

 Belkin received his bachelor's degree from Brown University in international relations in 1988.
 He then went to the University of California Berkeley where he got a master's and PhD in political science.
-He is a graduate of Hawken School in Gates Mills, Ohio, where he was the friend and prom date of LGBT activist Roberta A. Kaplan.
+He is a graduate of Hawken School in Gates Mills, Ohio, where he was a friend and the prom date of LGBT activist Roberta A. Kaplan.

 Career

 Academia

 Belkin taught as an associate professor at University of California Santa Barbara from 1998 to 2009, while also teaching psychology at Hunter College between 2005 and 2006.
 While at Santa Barbara, he became the founding director of one of 14 original research centers at the Institute for Social, Behavioral, and Economic Research at UCSB.
 This center was eventually renamed the Palm Center in memory of Michael D. Palm and remained closely connected to the UC system even after it became an independent non-profit.